Dr Levi Yant

 Cell and Developmental Biology

-I’m excited by recent advances in our ability to see clear signatures of selection in natural populations in response to intense selective pressures.
-Examples we are currently working on include adaptation to whole genome duplication and extreme edaphic conditions, such as lead, zinc, and serpentine soil tolerance.
+Levi is excited by recent advances in our ability to see clear signatures of selection in natural populations in response to intense selective pressures.
+Examples they are currently working on include adaptation to whole genome duplication and extreme edaphic conditions, such as lead, zinc, and serpentine soil tolerance.

 Bomblies K, Higgins J, Yant L. Meiosis Evolves -Adaptation to external and internal environments.
 Tansley Review.
 New Phytologist.
 2015; 208(306).
 Publisher's Version